 For adolescent students, my coursework can be found on outschool.com where I teach short, multi-day or multi-week long courses by request or availability.

-For students interested in complete asynchronous coursework, I also teach many classes on udemy.com as well.
+For students interested in complete asynchronous coursework, I also teach many (primarily college-level) classes on udemy.com as well.

 For private tutoring, lessons, independent study/research, and all other teaching requests, please contact me through the contact form on my homepage.

 Form and Analysis

 Independent Study and Research

 Opera Performance Techniques

 Rock & Roll History